Successfully tread the risk & compliance management tightrope with RPA

 How RPA and Intelligent Automation enable risk and compliance management in BFSI

-Risk management and compliance entails systems communicating to each other within the enterprise domain and with third party government sites, creating reports by collating information from different systems and sending those reports to internal stakeholders and regulatory authorities, information validation with third party government sites, continuous 24 x 7 monitoring of high value transactions, etc. RPA and Intelligent Automation allows BFSI institutions to not only automate these key BFSI functions but also most support functions, where swivel chair operations are predominant.
+Risk management and compliance entail systems communicating to each other within the enterprise domain and with third party government sites, creating reports by collating information from different systems and sending those reports to internal stakeholders and regulatory authorities, information validation with third party government sites, continuous 24 x 7 monitoring of high-value transactions, etc. RPA and Intelligent Automation allow BFSI institutions to not only automate these key BFSI functions but also most support functions, where swivel chair operations are predominant.

 Use case 1: Information collection & validation for core banking process

 Regulatory reporting requires a lot of information collation from different systems and a number of reports from different departments, validating the information, and releasing the report to the regulatory body at a predefined frequency.
 AI / ML-enabled RPA allows to streamline the underlying operations, expedite the information sourcing and validation as well as auto-schedule report submission to stakeholders at a predefined frequency.